II.1 Observation and reflection based on what we perceive

 We have made an excavation to bury the vessels below the effluent pipe.
 We used 4 linked recycled vessels with an approximate capacity of 1000 litres each (Figure II.11).
 The vessels and their linkages have a slight slope to make the water flow from the first to the fourth vessel by gravity action.

-The first vessel is the closest to the effluent of the wastewater and acts as digestion tower for fats and organic matter.
+The first vessel is the closest to the effluent of the wastewater and acts as digestion tower for fats, salinity and organic matter.
 The effluent pipe enters the vessel through the top, at surface level.

 We filled two thirds of its capacity with reed or bamboo and the rest with thatch.
 It could also be filled only with thatch.
-The canes have to be cut slightly shorter than the diameter of the vessel so they can be placed horizontally.
+The canes have to be cut with a slightly smaller size than the diameter of the vessel so they can be placed horizontally (Figure II.12).
+At the end of its placing, a weight is added so that they are submerged when the vessel is filled with water.
+In these vegetable fibers is where the necessary habitat for microorganisms to develop over time in a natural way, microorganisms that will be responsible for purifying fats, organic matter and minerals.
+If we want to rapidly increase the microbial fauna and thus to advance the process of water purification, it could be possible to inoculate microorganisms with Bokashi (Wikipedia).
 This first vessel has to be tightly closed with a lid.
 In this first vessel, the fats are caught and eaten by the microorganisms that thrive in the fibres.

-The water leaves the container due to the siphon effect through a long tube at 20 cm from the bottom of the vessel.
-The other pipe end is T-shaped so that water enters by gravity action into the second vessel and so it can also be extracted to analyse the water.
-This last tube arm is closed with a lid (Figure 2.12).
+The water leaves the first container due to the siphon effect through a long tube from the middle of the tank at the area closest to the second tank.
+The upper part of the pipe end is T-shaped so that water enters by gravity action into the second vessel.
+This last tube arm is closed with a lid so that the water can be extracted to the object for analysis.
+(Figure II.12).

-The composition of the three remaining vessels is as follows: a 20 cm layer of fist-sized stones was placed on the bottom to serve as drainage; a geotextile mesh was put on the stones so it acts as barrier for the roots; then a volcanic aggregate, preferably porous, fills the rest of the vessel to favour the growth of as many bacteria as possible.
+The composition of the three remaining vessels is as follows: a 20 cm layer of fist-sized stones was placed on the bottom to serve as drainage; a geotextile mesh was put on the stones so it acts as barrier for the roots; then a volcanic aggregate, preferably porous, fills the rest of the vessel to favour the growth of as many microorganisms as possible.
 In case of not having volcanic aggregate, gravel or any similar material can be used.
-The fill has to cover the tubes that connect the vessels with each other (Figure 2.13).
+Each vessel is filled with aggregate until the tubes of connection are covered (Figure II.13).

 As explained before, wastewater from the first vessel enters the second one through a tube placed on the upper end.
 This way water is decanted through the surface of the aggregate towards the drainage.
 Once there, it siphons through a long tube that goes up from the drainage to the other upper end.
 This last tube is attached 20 cm above the bottom and is connected with the next vessel.